durga-nayak/BikeSharingAssignment/README.md

 ## Acknowledgements
 Give credit here.
 - This project was inspired by Upgrad Learning
-- This project was based on LendingClub
+- This project was based on BikeSharing problem

 ## Contact